A day trip in Dorset is the perfect way to spend a summer’s day!

 Bournemouth is somewhere we used to come often when I was little, so it was great to be able to explore the area again with Mum, but as an adult!
 See my full blog post about our weekend away here.

 In three days, we really did only just scratch the surface of the adventure on offer down here on the South English Coastline.
+I loved exploring the Jurassic Coast, and I know you will too.
 I know my trip even inspired me to go back, so incase it had the same effect on you…

 Lying on the Dorset peninsula called the Isle of Purbeck (the name tricked you, right?!) this seaside village is bound to capture your heart and make you want to return.
 While you’re in the area, check out the Old Harry Rocks, three chalk formations in the sea.